Red Sox-Astros ALDS Preview: Can Boston Slow Houston’s Offense, Pull Upset?

-The bad news for the Boston Red Sox as they get set to begin the playoffs, is there aren’t a lot of so-called experts picking them to beat the Houston Astros.
+The bad news for the Boston Red Sox: There aren’t a lot of so-called experts picking them to beat the Houston Astros in the American League Division Series.

-The good news, however, is a lot of those same experts predicted the Red Sox to dispatch the Cleveland Indians in the American League Division Series last season.
+The good news, however, is a lot of those same experts predicted the Red Sox to dispatch the Cleveland Indians in last year’s ALDS.

 We all know how that went.

-The Red Sox have a tall task in front of them this fall, too, as the Astros come in as one of three big-league teams who eclipsed the 100-win mark in 2017.
-The series begins Thursday in Houston, but before Justin Verlander throws the first pitch, get up to speed with how these two teams match up.
+The Red Sox face a tall task this postseason, too, as the Astros were one of just big-league teams who eclipsed the 100-win mark in 2017.
+The series begins Thursday in Houston, but before Justin Verlander throws the first pitch, let’s breakd down how these two teams match up.

 STARTING PITCHING